i2p/i2p.syndie/bin/readme.txt

-You should launch Syndie with syndie.exe.
+You should launch Syndie with syndie.jar.
 However, you can launch Syndie as a standard java application:
  - specify the classpath to include:
   - lib/syndie.jar